Foxdemon Pomeranian

 Foxdemon comes from the creature I have always loved and the life I live with these little ones every day.
 "Fox" is the sharp, beautiful, hard-to-pin-down quality I have always loved.
 "Demon" is not there because Poms are dark or cruel, but because they carry a fierce little force of their own: tiny, noisy, mischievous, stubborn, clingy, and full of love.
 I keep the name not just because it sounds right, but because every time I say it, I remember where this all began: with Bâu, with the late-night airport trip for Kiera, with meeting Demon in a noisy litter of Pom puppies, and with the kind of loss that teaches you to value every ordinary day.
 Foxdemon is not just a name to me.
 It is where I keep Bâu alive in my memories, and where my Poms belong, now and for all the years to come.

 I do not think anyone has to love a dog perfectly.
-But I do believe every one of them deserves to be safe, cared for kindly and with devotion, and to live alongside someone patient enough to truly understand them for the long run.
-If you already have a dog at home, or are about to welcome one into your life, I hope you will give them more than the excitement of the first days.
-Please give them time, gentleness, and a bond that stays.
+But I do believe every one of them deserves to be safe, to be loved, and to be cared for with kindness.
+If you already have a dog at home, or are planning to welcome a new member into your family, I hope you will give them more than just the excitement of the first days — give them your time, your gentleness, and a bond that lasts.

 Meet the dogs at Foxdemon